lukaszreszke93/lukasz-coding/2020-05-09-architectural-view-model.md

 ## Summary
 Those views are supposed to help us build greater software.
 Use them wherever you find it useful.
 It might click instantly in some teams to adopt the "4+1" View Model 1:1.
 Others might just want to take a part of it.
 I think it is worth being aware of that.
-Use-case situation could be when you have a feeling that discussion with business stakeholders about the problem domain is going into code workarounds or design decisions.
+Example use-case situation could be when you have a feeling that discussion with business stakeholders about the problem domain is going into code workarounds or design decisions.
 Whereas it should go into the business process description that will solve that problem.

 I am willing to try this approach, perhaps modernize it a bit and see how it works for me.